As a follower of Jesus, I want to encourage you in this Covid-19 crisis.

 - …I am never without a mission to sacrificially love and serve the hurting and broken and needy and poor…

-- …as I have prepared myself beforehand with God’s healthy perspective on His people suffering so I’m not surprised by events as I experience His “with you” presence as my Companion on my God-assignments.
+- …as I have prepared myself beforehand with God’s healthy perspective on His people experiencing suffering so I’m not surprised by events as I experience His “with you” presence as my Companion on my God-assignments.

 This brings followers of Jesus to a great challenge in this crisis.
 How do we maintain appropriate, safe physical distancing without undermining our crucial, life-on-life relational/social connection?